VeriGu/VRM/README.md

 We provide the instructions to run and test SeKVM as follows.

 ### 2.1 Prerequisites
-* The source code for SeKVM is hosted on our github private repository.
-Please send us your github ID for accessing the code via email.

 * We leverage [Cloudlab.us](https://www.cloudlab.us/) which provides machines and preconfigured profiles.
 Machines will be available upon request for artifact evaluation.
 See [Instructions for Cloudlab](#22-instructions-for-cloudlab).
 For our profile, we include two physical Arm machines (server/client) connected by <em>private</em> network.